Skip to main content

 To create an AWS Autodiscovery job, you will need to:

 1. Prepare your AWS Account.
-You can use the policy example shown below.
+You can use the example IAM policy below.

-2. Device42 uses your AWS Access Key and Secret Key to perform discovery, so please have these handy.
+2. Have your AWS Access Key ID and Secret Key ready.
+Device42 uses these to perform discovery.

 note

-Device42 encourages you to follow AWS best practices for managing your IAM credentials, including using strong passwords, regular password rotation, applying the principle of least privilege to users and their passwords, and so on.
+Follow AWS best practices for managing IAM credentials, including strong passwords, regular rotation, and the principle of least privilege.

 For more information, see Best Practices for Managing AWS Access Keys on Amazon.